 3 China Suffered The Second‑Highest Casualties Of The War

-Invaded in 1937 by Japan, China was the first country to face an Axis power.
-The Japanese brutality in China is infamous, with events like the Rape of Nanking still resonating with Chinese people today.
-China lost 15 million people over the course of the war, second only to the Soviet Union, which lost 25 million, and nearly twice as many as Germany’s eight million.[8]
-Of these, over ten million were civilians.
+Invaded in 1937, China was the first nation to confront an Axis power.
+The Japanese perpetrated infamous atrocities, most notably the Rape of Nanking, which still haunts Chinese memory.
+Over the course of the war, China lost an estimated 15 million lives—second only to the Soviet Union’s 25 million, and nearly twice Germany’s eight million.

 2 Britain Let Three Million Indians Needlessly Die